Biofeedback and Neurofeedback: Therapy and Healing Information

 Other areas where neurofeedback has been researched include treatment of substance abuse, anxiety, depression, epilepsy, OCD, learning disabilities, Bipolar Disorder, Conduct Disorder, anger and rage, cognitive impairment, migraines, headaches, chronic pain, autism spectrum disorders, sleep dysregulation, PTSD and MTBI.

-- The person doing neurofeedback consciously learns how to control their own brainwaves.
+- The person doing neurofeedback consciously learns how to control their brainwaves.

-- Most patients aren't even aware of the physical and neurological responses their bodies generate on a daily basis until they are given this information.
+- Most patients aren't even aware of the physical and neurological responses their bodies generate daily until they are given this information.

 - Neurofeedback depends on operant conditioning; forcing brainwaves into new and prescribed patterns.
 Brainwave Optimization induces the brain back to its own healthy state.